Montserrat (typeface): Usage

 Montserrat has gained popularity as a free alternative to other similar sans-serif fonts, such as Gotham or Avenir.
 Although mainly seen in websites and online media, its high readability and ease of scaling make Montserrat a suitable typeface for printed material, such as brochures, signage and even books (as can be seen in the "Científicas de Acá" acknowledgements.)

 In 2018, with the release of the 2018-2024 Graphic Identity Manual for the Presidential Office of Mexico, Montserrat became the official font for documentation, presentations and publicity for the Government of Mexico.
+It is also the official typeface of Ādaži Municipality (previously also Carnikava Municipality) in Latvia and the Legislative Assembly of Vologda Oblast in Russia.

 Since January 2021, it also serves as the Government of Puerto Rico's official typeface for body text and its agencies' logos, used alongside Cormorant Garamond for headlines.

-Montserrat is also a popular choice for mobile apps and games, including Idle Supermarket Tycoon and Snake vs Block.
+Montserrat was Fiverr's Font of the Year for 2024.

 Variations

-The typeface also includes two sister font families: a special letterforms set called "Montserrat Alternates" and an underlined one called "Montserrat Subrayada".
+The typeface also includes two sister font families: a special letterforms set called Montserrat Alternates and an underlined one called Montserrat Subrayada.

 In 2015, a set of some weights and italics were developed by Ulanovsky, Ale Paul, Carolina Giovagnoli, Andrés Torresi, Juan Pablo del Peral and Sol Matas.
 In November 2017, the font family was redrawn by Jacques Le Bailly to include a full set of weights, and to adjust the regular set for a better use in longer text.

 Unicode support

 The character set features over 250 glyphs, covering the Latin alphabet with a wide range of diacritics, extended characters and various symbols.

 In late 2017, Julieta Ulanovsky and her collaborators worked together with Maria Doreuli and Alexei Vanyashin for the development of a Cyrillic character set.
-Ulanovsky’s collaborator, Sol Matas, stated that, being unfamiliar with the writing system, the greatest challenge they faced was to remain faithful to the Argentine inspiration while designing characters that looked natural in the Cyrillic context.
+Ulanovsky's collaborator, Sol Matas, stated that, being unfamiliar with the writing system, the greatest challenge they faced was to remain faithful to the Argentine inspiration while designing characters that looked natural in the Cyrillic context.
 The Cyrillic expansion culminated in 8,640 new characters for Montserrat across all nine weights.